-As you can see in the graph below (taken from the state of inbound 2014), small businesses can generate leads from inbound marketing by spending only ⅓ of what it costs them to get a lead from traditional outbound marketing.
+As you can see in the graph below, small businesses can generate leads from inbound marketing by spending only ⅓ of what it costs them to get a lead from traditional outbound marketing.

 This is very important especially for business that have small budgets and want to make efficient use of every dollar they spend on marketing.